jeremyabbott/FsBlog/source/blog/2015/12-3-fsharp-events-rx-async.md

         (fun _ -> printfn "Cancelled Timer 2"))

     printfn "Some other task that isn't blocked"

-    // the output will be something like:
+    // Output:
     // "Some other task that isn't blocked"
     // timer output...
     // "Timer 2 finished"
     // "Timer 1 finished"

-In the example above the list of async workflows is broken into two Async.StartWithContinuations calls.
-Each runs indepdently somewhere in the background and is given a function to execute when the task is done.
-Each async call is non-blocking which means work can continue on the main thread until the expensive task completes.
+In the example above, the list of async workflows is broken into two Async.StartWithContinuations calls.
+Each runs independently somewhere in the background and is given a function to execute when the task is done.
+Each async call is non-blocking, which means work can continue on the main thread until the expensive task completes.

 # F# Events

 F# events are straightforward to work with.
-When working with existing events you can add a handler to the event using the `Event.Add` method.
-Referring back to the timer instances from the previous example, we were ble to add handlers for the Elapsed event with lambdas (anonymous functions) like this:  `timer.Elapsed.Add (fun x -> printfn "%A" x)`.
+When working with existing events, you can add a handler to the event using the `Event.Add` method.
+Referring back to the timer instances from the previous example, we were able to add handlers for the `Elapsed` event with lambdas (anonymous functions) like this:  `timer.Elapsed.Add (fun x -> printfn "%A" x)`.

 Adding a custom event to a type (class) is also simple.
-Let's create a type that can determine whether or not a number is prime, and fires an event when called. *I chose prime numbers because they come up a lot in programming exercises, and it's interesting see the different ways to efficiently determine if a number is prime.*
+Let's create a type that determines whether or not a number is prime and fires an event when called.
+I chose prime numbers because they come up a lot in programming exercises, and it's interesting see the different ways to determine if a number is prime efficiently.

     // Type for testing primality of numbers
     // Include custom event that triggers when helper is called.